Click here to view a work in progress of the composer Charles Ives.

 The color for the background is somewhat more deliberate in process.
 The color is selected to represent the composer’s “essence” and nature while the geometric shapes represent musical structure and form.

 Each portrait takes several weeks to complete, a few hours a day.
-I do mean to keep track of time on one of these someday but I get pretty caught up in the process while working so I have a tendency to forget to keep an eye on the clock or log the time.
+I do mean to keep track of time on one of these someday but I get very caught up in the process while working so I have a tendency to forget to keep an eye on the clock or log the time.
 It seems like work to do that.

 ELEMENTS